aroygas/java-rest-api-test-sample/README.md

 # Running tests #

-Test are ran using gradle "test" task.<br>
-To run all the tests just call gradle with "clean test" command:
+To run all the tests just call gradle at project's root with "clean test" command:
 ```
 gradle clean test
 ```